Trump threatens attacks on Iranian power plants if Tehran fails to open the Strait of Hormuz

 Israel’s hard-line national security minister, Itamar Ben-Gvir, visited Arad on Sunday, saying that Israel is in a “historic battle” against Iran and that it must “continue until victory.”

-Israel is believed to be the only Middle East nation with nuclear weapons, though its leaders refuse to confirm or deny their existence.
-The U.N. nuclear watchdog said on X it had not received reports of damage to the Israeli center or abnormal radiation levels.
+Israel is believed to possess nuclear weapons, though it doesn’t confirm or deny this.
+The U.N. nuclear watchdog said on X it had not received reports of damage to the Israeli center or any abnormal radiation levels.

 Israel denies responsibility for attack on Natanz